TCEA’s 3D Design Contest

 - Participants must sign and submit the “Proof of Originality” form stating that they are the sole creators of their design.

-- Each school/educational entity may submit only one team’s entry.
-If a school/educational entity has multiple teams that want to participate, they are encouraged to run their own contest and submit the winner’s entry to TCEA.
+- Each school/educational entity may enter a max of (3) three teams per division.
+If a school/educational entity has more teams that want to participate, they are encouraged to run their own contest and submit the winner’s entry to TCEA.

 - Again, you do not need to submit an actual printed design as part of your entry.